 Unfortunately a very small amount of current will kill a person who is in contact with a source of grounding.
 Such as the kitchen faucet or wet concrete without tripping a breaker or blowing a fuse.

-A GFI receptacle or GFI circuit breaker monitors the flow of electricity between the hot, neutral and ground wires 30 to 40 times per second and will trip (disconnect) the circuit when a difference of as little as .005 amps is detected. (that’s not enough to power a flashlight).
+A GFCI receptacle or GFCI circuit breaker monitors the flow of electricity between the hot, neutral and ground wires 30 to 40 times per second and will trip (disconnect) the circuit when a difference of as little as .005 amps is detected. (that’s not enough to power a flashlight).

 Older homes should be updated

 Circuits installed before the late 60’s probably do not have the protection of a grounding Circuit.
 The NEC allows GFCIs to be used to upgrade older two-prong (non-grounded) outlets to three-prong (grounded) outlets without installing any new wire.
 The use of two prong to three prong adapters and replacing two prong with three prong non grounded receptacles is not encouraged.

 When the GFCI is installed in a two wire circuit it must have a label that says “No Equipment Ground” on the GFCI outlet and all downstream outlets.
 Please note most GFCI testers will not trip the GFCI if a ground wire is not present